keptn/lifecycle-toolkit/docs/CONTRIBUTING.md

 ## Development documentation (Staging)

-This page reflects the current development status of the documentation.
+This page contains the documentation being staged for the next Keptn release.
+It contains information about new and changed features and functionality as well as general documentation improvements.
 It is built regularly and can be easily accessed from the `Releases` tab on the documentation site.

 * build: on each push to `main` with documentation changes